-Control plans list the product and process characteristics monitored during the manufacturing process, including measurement methods and necessary reaction plans for deviant conditions.
+Control plans are typically Excel documents that list the product and process characteristics that must be monitored during the manufacturing process, including measurement methods and necessary reaction plans for deviant conditions.
 Control plans come in a variety of formats, and the most popular is the Excel format found in our downloads page.

 What Makes an Effective Control Plan?